-Between 1983 and 1994 they engaged with the world of design thanks to a special relationship with exhibition space Dilmosin Milan and participation in several editions of the Abitare il Tempo tradefair in Verona and the Trienniale of Milan, in addition to the exhibitions in the former church of San Carpoforo in Milan.
+Between 1983 and 1994 they engaged with the world of design thanks to a special relationship with exhibition space Dilmosin Milan and participated in several editions of the Abitare il Tempo art fair in Verona and the Trienniale of Milan, in addition to the exhibitions in the former church of San Carpoforo in Milan.
 They also designed the “Poltrona Ercolano” for Dino Gavina.

-This marked an important turning point, leading to a new chapter of “contemplations of the present” where in a sort of “epic of trash”, the attraction for what is fleeting, transitory, perishable and in decay, becomes an internationally recognised icon of a human condition that is not only contemporary.
-Their work now attracted the interest of art critics, museums and major Italian and international art galleries.
+This marked an important turning point, leading to a new chapter of “contemplations of the present” where in a sort of “epic of trash”, the attraction for what is fleeting, transitory, perishable and in decay, becomes an internationally recognised icon of a human condition.
+Their work now attracts the interest of art critics, museums and major Italian and international art galleries.

 Their work was featured in the Italian Pavilion at the Venice Biennale in 2009 and 2011.
 Recent museum exhibitions include a survey at Castello Sforzesco and Museo Internazionale delle Ceramichein Faenza (2008-2009), a solo show at Fondazione Museo Pino Pascali, Polignanoa Mare, Italy (2011-2012); and Bertozzi & Casoni: Timeless at the Museum Beelden aan Zee, Den Haag, The Netherlands (2013).